Higher Arity Self-Distributive Operations in Cascades and their Cohomology: Internalization of higher order self-distributivity

 and extended by linearity, is such that $(X,T)$ is a tenrary self-distributive object in the category of vector spaces by an easy application of Theorem \ref{co-dbl}.
 An explicit, and tedious, computation that shows the self-distributivity of $T$ directly, is postponed to Appendix \ref{Ap:Lie}. } \end{example}

 If $H$ is a Hopf algebra, we can use the adjoint map to produce a ternary self distributive map, as the following example shows: \begin{example} \rm{ The map defined by $T(x\otimes y\otimes z) = S(z^{(1)})S(y^{(1)})xy^{(2)}z^{(2)}$ is ternary self-distributive, as an easy direct computation shows.
-This is the Hopf algebra analogue of the iterated conjugation quandle. } \end{example} The following definition can be considered a ternary analogue of an augmented rack \cite{FR}.
+This is the Hopf algebra analogue of the iterated conjugation quandle. } \end{example}

+\begin{remark} \rm{ It is possible, a priori, to develop the theory of higher self-distributivity in braided monoidal categories, where the switching morphism satisfies the hexagon axiom but we do not require $\tau_{Y,X}\tau_{X,Y} = \mathbbm{1}_{X\boxtimes Y}$.
+Similarly as above we have an action of the braid group on $n$ strings on every object $X^{\boxtimes n}$ and the shuffle map $\shuffle_n$ takes now into account over passing and under passing of the strings. } \end{remark}